nadavcohe/SF_crime/README.md

 #Results
 **Based on numbers:**
-Our first question is, is there a decline in crime over the year?
+We will start with years and go up in resolution until hours, Our first question is, is there a decline in crime over the year?
 To answer this we first look of the crime count over the years
 ![](fig/Year.png)